LibreTexts/ngshare/docs/user_guide/install_z2jh.rst

     from ngshare_exchange import configureExchange
     c=get_config()
     configureExchange(c)

+    # Add the following to let students access courses without configuration
+    # For more information, read Notes for Instructors in the documentation
     c.CourseDirectory.course_id = '*'

-A sample singleuser Dockerfile that does all of the above is available `on Github <https://github.com/lxylxy123456/ngshare/testing/install_z2jh/Dockerfile-singleuser>`_.
+A sample singleuser Dockerfile that does all of the above is available `on Github <https://github.com/lxylxy123456/ngshare/tree/master/testing/install_z2jh/Dockerfile-singleuser>`_.

 If running ``nbgrader list`` doesn't cause any significant errors, you have installed ``ngshare_exchange`` correctly.
 Please check `Notes for Administrators <notes_admin.html>`_ and `Notes for Instructors <notes_instructor.html>`_ for more information on how to use ``ngshare``.
 The students should be able to use nbgrader as normal without additional configuration.